 Current sensors are high precision coreless sensors for industrial applications - based on Hall technology

-Infineon XENSIV™ TLI4971: New current sensor for industrial applications
+Read more about the new Infineon XENSIV™ TLI4971 current sensor dedicated for industrial applications

-Munich, Germany – 3 May 2019 – Infineon Technologies AG (FSE: IFX / OTCQX: IFNNY) will launch a new family of current sensors and is presenting its first member at this year’s PCIM trade fair.
+Infineon Technologies AG will launch a new family of current sensors and presented its first member at this year’s PCIM trade fair.
 The family will consist of precise and stable coreless Hall sensors.
 They offer a high level of flexibility as customers can individually program product parameters such as the current range, the overcurrent threshold and the output mode.
+This new sensor will be coming soon.

 Precision Current Measurement with TLI4970 Miniature Sensor from Infineon